filiptronicek/blog/_posts/2020-10-17-cloud-storage.md

 ---

 Clod storage: we all use it, but how do you get to the next level with it?
-What do I mean by next level?
-I mean hosting stuff that you can get direct URLs to, make them pretty aswell, and embed this media anywhere you want.
+What do I mean by the next level?
+I mean hosting stuff that you can get direct URLs to, make them pretty as well, and embed this media anywhere you want.

 ## The easy and simple way: online free file hosting services
-Here are some services that will make you happy in a couple seconds:
+Here are some services that will make you happy in a couple of seconds:
 ### 1.1  Catbox.moe  (my personal favourite)
-Catbox is an awesome file hosting service, where you can store your up to 200MB files indefinetely (or use Litterbox to use it temporarily).
+Catbox is an awesome file hosting service, where you can store your up to 200MB files indefinitely (or use Litterbox to use it temporarily).

-It also provides a really neat API, which I personally use in my product [Interclip](https://blog.trnck.dev/what-is-interclip/)
+It also provides a really neat API, which I use in my product [Interclip](https://blog.trnck.dev/what-is-interclip/)

 [catbox.moe](https://catbox.moe/)